getawait/await/README.md

 cp .env.example .env
 php artisan key:generate

-# Take a moment to ensure that your DB settings in your .env files are correct.
+# Take a moment to ensure that your DB settings in your .env file are correct.
 php artisan migrate

 npm install